The History of Saw-milling in Waimate

 Extensive Fires swept the bush in 1865 and 1866, but the most devastating of all was the fire of 1878.
 On 12th November 1878, a strong nor'wester blew up and fanned into flames the great sawdust heaps that were always quietly smoldering.
 The flames spread over the surrounding bush, and soon fires were burning in several places.
 By 4 o'clock in the afternoon, the five saw-mills and about 70 cottages had been destroyed.
 Fortunately no lives were lost.
 By night the bush was burning over several miles.
 The fire continued burning for 8 days.
 When the fire was finally put out, the bush had disappeared except for two areas known as Bush Point and Kelceys Bush.

 There are many historic buildings dating back to the late 1800's.
-To name but of a few of note would included: The Cuddy, Waimate Museum (Old Court House), Blue Stone House, Arcadia Theatre Kings Central Buildings, Waimate Information Centre (Old Post Office), Te Waimate Station woolshed and Te Kiteroa.
+Some of these include, The Cuddy, Waimate Museum (Old Court House), Blue Stone House, Arcadia Theatre Kings Central Buildings, Waimate Information Centre (Old Post Office), Te Waimate Station woolshed and Te Kiteroa.
 An historic walk brochure is available at the Waimate Information Centre.

 Built in 1879.